Kaye Spence AM Scholarship

 - conducted original research

-The successful applicant will be announced at this year’s Susan Ryan Neonatal Seminar.
+The successful applicant will be announced at the annual Susan Ryan Neonatal Seminar.

-- Must currently be employed as a neonatal nurse in a recognised Australian Hospital
+- Must currently be employed as a neonatal nurse in an Australian Hospital

 - Must have attended a neonatal conference/seminar in the past 2 years (evidence required of same)